my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

-### <span style='color:cyan'>**Roundabout Lance Choosing**</span>
+### <span style='color:#449aff'>**Roundabout Lance Choosing**</span>

 -   General
     -   Read signs is important!!
-Get a general idea <span style='color:chartreuse'>which direction</span> you are going, and <span style='color:chartreuse'>which exit</span> you are taking.
+Get a general idea <span style='color:#32CD32'>which direction</span> you are going, and <span style='color:#32CD32'>which exit</span> you are taking.
     -   If you are mistakenly at the left lane before an exit, you have to exit no matter what.
 If you carry on, the middle lane car will have no place to go, because he is going to be the left lane and you are on his way.
 This is likely to cause collision.
 So must exit if you are on the left hand lane already.
     -   Do not change lanes or indicate left until you pass your penultimate exit.
 Giveing signals too early will be misleading.
-    -   At big RAs such as Littlemore and Heyford, need to give <span style='color:chartreuse'>more gas when starting off</span>.
+    -   At big RAs such as Littlemore and Heyford, need to give <span style='color:#32CD32'>more gas when starting off</span>.
 Need to go a bit faster than usual.

 -   Headington RA
     -   From A4142 Cowley to A40(E) London, 4th exit, turning right — right to middle lane (this does <span style='color:red'>NOT</span> seem to be a natural choice b/c middle lane is usually for going straight)
         -   Tip to help remember: London is a busy exit; so both middle and right lane go to London; but good thing is both of them is split from the right lane;
     -   From A4142 to A40(W) Northway, the Sat Nav will say 3rd exit towards Marston b/c it also  counts a small exit.
 You take the left lane and carry on what you do.
 The middle and right lanes go to A40E towards London.
         -   mind the 30m/h speed limit still applies for a while untill you see the 50m/h speed limit sign.
-    -   From Headington to London, 3rd exit, going straight — <span style='color:chartreuse'>left to middle lane</span>; get to the left lane after the bus lane;
+    -   From Headington to London, 3rd exit, going straight — <span style='color:#32CD32'>left to middle lane</span>; get to the left lane after the bus lane;
-    -   From Northway to A4142, 4th exit, turning right, 2 o'clock—right to middle lane, <span style='color:chartreuse'>indicate right!!</span>
+    -   From Northway to A4142, 4th exit, turning right, 2 o'clock—right to middle lane, <span style='color:#32CD32'>indicate right!!</span>
         -   <span style='color:red'>Do NOT forget the right signal. [✘] </span>
 -   Cowley RA
     -   From Ring Rd Noth to Cowley Business Park, 4th exit, turning right:
         -   Right when entering.
 Right when joining the RA.
-        -   <span style='color:chartreuse'>Middle lane</span> on the RA.
+        -   <span style='color:#32CD32'>Middle lane</span> on the RA.
 Right lane split into middle and right.
 The split is very fast, you choose the middle lane when you reach the split.
 (This is not a special lane choice b/c right lane seems to be a more natural choice for turning right) You will exit onto the left lane of the exit.
         -   Stick with right lane is ok but will exit onto the right lane.
 Have to move back to left lane when possible.
 -   Littlemore RA
     -   From A4142 Cowley RA to Iffley, 3rd exit, turning right.
 When approaching: move to the right lane early (when you see the green sign saying Westgate...) and indicate right before the lane splits into middle and right lanes, so people know which lane you are choosing.
     -   **From Iffley Rose Hill to Oxford Rd/ Littlemore, 2nd exit**, straight ahead
-        -   Entering: <span style='color:chartreuse'>middle lane</span>.
+        -   Entering: <span style='color:#32CD32'>middle lane</span>.
 There is no traffic light for you to join the RA, so you have to do observation and make a decision to join.
-        -   after passing the 1st exit, move to the <span style='color:chartreuse'>left lane</span> (unless there is a queue in the left lane, must make independent judgement); be prepared to exit;
+        -   after passing the 1st exit, move to the <span style='color:#32CD32'>left lane</span> (unless there is a queue in the left lane, must make independent judgement); be prepared to exit;
         -   be aware of the poles when you join Oxford Rd.
     -   From Rose Hill to Ring Road towards Midlands, 3rd exit, turning right
-        -   Entering: <span style='color:chartreuse'>middle lane (mid lane goes straight ahead or turing right)</span>
+        -   Entering: <span style='color:#32CD32'>middle lane (mid lane goes straight ahead or turing right)</span>

 -   Kassam Stadium
     -   Last RA before joining A4074 (back to Oxford city center): 1st exit, turning left.
 When approaching, indicate right and get to the right lane.
     -   Grenoble RA W2 from west to east, taking the 2nd exit, choose the middle lane.
 This is the only middle lane in Kassam Stadium RAs.
-    -   Otherwise, always take the <span style='color:chartreuse'>left lane</span>, do not indicate when joining RAs, indicate before you leave.
+    -   Otherwise, always take the <span style='color:#32CD32'>left lane</span>, do not indicate when joining RAs, indicate before you leave.
 -   Heyford RA

     -   From Littlemore A4142 to A4074 Rose Hill, 2nd exit, turning right.
-Indicate left and join the slip road $\rightarrow$ <span style='color:chartreuse'>cancel left signal</span> and join the RA $\rightarrow$  Leave RA, drive towards Rose Hill.
+Indicate left and join the slip road $\rightarrow$ <span style='color:#32CD32'>cancel left signal</span> and join the RA $\rightarrow$  Leave RA, drive towards Rose Hill.

         -   1st and 2nd exit share the slip road.
 1st exit goes to Sainsbury.
     -   From A4074 to A4142, 2nd exit, turning right.
 Middle lane, indicate right.
 Exit onto the right lane, need to do observation and indicate left to move to the left lane after you cross the RA.